emerywebster/emerywebster.github.io/about.md

 - I grew up just outside of [Saint Louis, MO](http://stlouis.cardinals.mlb.com/).
 - I moved to the [DFW area](http://mavs.com) when I was sixteen.
 - I went to school in [Boulder, CO](http://leeds.colorado.edu).
-- I now own a home near downtown [Denver, CO](http://denverbroncos.com) (and will likely hang around for quite a while).
+- I own a home near downtown [Denver, CO](http://denverbroncos.com).
 - [I love golf](http://ifl.golf) more than just about anything.
 - I also like to ski, snowboard, camp, fish, run, and cook.
-- I run an eBay/Amazon resale business...along with a few other side projects.
+- I run an eBay/Amazon resale business...along with lots of other side projects.
 - I've been to 16 countries and am hoping to double that number within the next 5-6 years.
 - I previously managed projects and sales at [Crowd Favorite](http://crowdfavorite.com).